 Pay Difference by Location

-For Apparel Technical Designers, working in the bustling city of Charlotte has its advantages, including an above-average pay rate.
-Apparel Technical Designers can also look forward to large paychecks in cities like New York (+26 percent), Boston (+24 percent), Seattle (+12 percent), and Fort Myers (+8 percent).
+For those looking to make money, Apparel Technical Designers in New York enjoy an exceptional pay rate, 26 percent above the national average.
+Apparel Technical Designers will also find cushy salaries in Charlotte (+22 percent), Boston (+19 percent), Seattle (+12 percent), and Fort Myers (+8 percent).
 One of the biggest compensable factors for Apparel Technical Designers is geography, with workers in Dallas earning a whopping 25 percent below the national average.
-Below-median salaries also turn up in Chicago and Minneapolis (19 percent lower and 16 percent lower, respectively).
+Not at the bottom but still paying below the median are employers in Minneapolis and Chicago (23 percent lower and 19 percent lower, respectively).